erdebee/homey-mertik-wifi/README.md

 - `Kalfire`
 - `Thermocet`

-To use this application, download these sourcefiles, install homey SDK and NodeJS then type the following commands;
+To use this application, download these sourcefiles, install homey SDK and NodeJS then type the following commands (ignore warnings);

 - `npm install`
 - `homey app install`